Limiter burst doesn't have any effect

 - Target version changed from 2.2 to 2.3

 dummynet burst on stock FreeBSD 10.1 does indeed work how I'd expect it to work.
 Ours doesn't have any impact whatsoever, with the exact same pipe config that has the expected behavior on 10.1.
 This has never worked, and there are too many 2.2 target issues already, so I just commented out the burst portion from the GUI bits.
 Can revisit later.

-#4 Updated by Ahmed Kamal about 4 years ago
+#4 Updated by Ahmed Kamal over 4 years ago

 This issue is a blocker for me, I would really want the bursting functionality to work.
 I would like to help debug this issue as much as I can.
 I'm new to BSDs, but I'm quite experienced with Linux .. so I can hopefully get the hang of it

 Can someone please guide me into how to debug this ..
 What commands to run, where to look ..
 I mean if the kernel level functionality is correct in FreeBSD 10.1, then this strikes me as just a configuration mistake (most likely) ? or a wrong command being run by the GUI ...etc